-3 grams of the graphite oxide powder have been suspended in one liter of distilled water for two hours to get extremely exfoliated graphene oxide using an ultrasonic probe.
+3 grams of the graphite oxide powder has been suspended in one litre of distilled water for two hours to obtain extremely exfoliated graphene oxide using an ultrasonic probe.
 The solution of $AgNO_3$ was obtained by adding 0.3 gm of $AgNO_3$ to 30 ml DI water and stirred for several minutes until it became clear.
 After two hours of GO ultrasonic, the $AgNO_3$ solution was added to exfoliated GO and the ultrasonic probe was used for another 30 minutes.
-1ml of hydrazine hydrate was added and the beaker was put in a hot water bath at 95 °C for four hours.
-The Precipitates have been collated and washed for 10 times with DI water and then one time with Ethanol/DI water (50:50) volume ratio.
-Finally, the collected powder was dehydrated in a vacuum oven at 60 °C for 24 h.
+1 ml of hydrazine hydrate was added, and the beaker was put in a hot water bath at 95°C for four hours.
+The precipitates was collated and washed for 10 times with DI water and then one time with Ethanol/DI water (50:50) volume ratio.
+Finally, the collected powder was dehydrated in a vacuum oven at 60°C for 24 hours.